kbowling74/kbowling74/README.md

 ## My Projects
 <div>
 🔭 <b>CURRENT PROJECTS:</b><br>
 <ul><li>I'm creating a <a href="https://github.com/kbowling74/Dash_Project">dashboard</a> based on daily sandwich sales to assist the small business owners in decision making.
-Insights into general statistics, ingredients, changes to daily specials, and new oferings will be visualized for easier understanding. </li></ul>
+Insights into general statistics, ingredients, changes to daily specials, and new oferings will be visualized for easier understanding.
+Data collection will take place over our weeks to gain a suitable amount of data to analyze.  </li></ul>
 <br>

 💻 <b>COMPLETED PROJECTS:</b><br>